Reference: Postulate Mechanics

 —M—

 Mass is the extremely high thickness of matter.
+It provides a quantitative measure of the property of inertia.
 [See THICKNESS]

 In meditation, there is a curiosity to know but no judgment.
 There is a soft perseverance but no resistance.
 One maintains a focused attention, open monitoring and effortless presence.